 - First, open this page and click Capture2Text_v3.9 to save its Zip file.

 - Open the Capture2Text_v3.9 Zip in File Explorer, and then press the Extract all button to decompress it.
 Select a path to extract it to, and you can open the program from there.

 - When the software’s running, you’ll find a Capture2Text icon in the system tray.
 Right-click that and select Preferences to open the window shown in the snapshot directly below.

 - Click Save to Clipboard on the Capture2Text context menu if it isn’t already selected.

 - Place the cursor near the text you need to copy.
 Then press the Windows key + Q and drag the cursor.
-You should see a blue box that you can now highlight the text with by dragging the cursor as shown directly below.
+You should see a blue box that you can now highlight the text by dragging the cursor.

 - Drag the blue box around the text you need to copy.
 Then the copied text should appear at the top left of the window as in the snapshot directly below.

 - Now open Notepad and press Ctrl + V to paste the copied text.

 You can highlight a lot of software text with Capture2Text that you usually wouldn’t be able to copy.
 However, you still can’t copy the Start menu text with that utility.